 Most of you will prefer to use the previously mentioned oEmbed method.
 That will embed a tweet in your sidebar responsively, and automatically adjust to the user’s screen size.

-However, if you want to place an explicit width or height on your embedded tweet, you can use the
+However, if you want to place an explicit width or height on your embedded tweet, you can use the embed shortcode.

 You’ll follow the same process, up through adding the Text widget to your sidebar.

 Instead of just pasting the URL into the widget, you’ll use the